The Best Resources On Parent/Teacher Conferences

 Here’s how she ends it:

 Don’t underestimate the power of the positive, and lead with it.
-Be specific in the positive data you share — tell an anecdote or show a piece of work.
+Be specific in the positive data you — tell an anecdote or show a piece of work.
 Make sure you truly feel this positivity — we can all sniff out empty praise.
 There is always, always something positive and praise-worthy about every single child.
-It’s your job to find it and share that data with parents.
+It’s your job to find it and that data with parents.

 Matt Davis at Edutopia has published a nice post titled Five Resources for Parent-Teacher Conferences.